Option A ("Research"): 30 Credits Required

-- This is a first course at the graduate level introducing the formal methods and processes in bringing complex systems into being and improving existing systems.
-Systems include both products and services.
-Emphasis is placed on: the definition of customer needs, the entire life cycle of systems, and introduction to formal specification methods, the value to cost ratio and the management of the systems engineering process.
+- Formal methods and processes in bringing complex systems into being, and improving existing systems.
+Topics include formal specification methods, definition of customer needs, system life cycle, value-to-cost analysis, and management of the systems engineering process.

 - EMGT 850 - Environmental Issues for Engineering Managers (3 credits)

 - Survey of environmental problems and their solution, and environmental regulations.
 Topics include the quantity and quality of various types of pollutants emitted to various media, and the risks posed by these pollutants; the regulatory process; and historical perspective, including pollution generation (sources), transportation, fate, and effects.

 - EMGT 860 - Special Problems in Engineering Management (1-4 credits)

 - Original, independent research on engineering management problems or subjects of immediate interest. to a student or faculty member.
 EMGT 860 may be repeated to a maximum of four credits.
 Prerequisite: Approval of instructor.

 - EMGT 862 - Manufacturing Systems Integration (3 credits)

 - Engineering- and management-specific aspects of information and manufacturing systems integration.
 Engineering topics include agile, flexible, intelligent, and advanced manufacturing sub-systems; material handling and identification; vendor-specific automation; communication linkage between sub-systems; network and protocol alternatives; and hardware platform alternatives.
 Management topics include implementation approaches, quality management systems, long-range planning, support systems, and integration project management.

 - EMGT 867 - Advanced Operations Management (3 credits)